Mongo Santamaría: Rumbero

 Santamaría did not analyze his personal style: "When I play I don't know how I do it, or what I do ...
-I just play" (2001: 29).
+I just play".
 The following example is an excerpt from a quinto performance by Santamaría on his composition "Mi guaguancó" (1959).
-The excerpt shows variations on two main motifs, marked as A and B. Santamaría's repetition of what is typically a secondary phrase (B), makes it the primary motif here.
+The excerpt shows variations on two main motifs, marked as A and B. Santamaría's use of repetition turns the secondary phrase (B), into the primary motif here.

-Drummer, band leader, innovator
+Drummer and band leader

 Santamaría began playing bongos with Septeto Beloña in 1937.
 In the 1940s he worked in the house band of the prestigious Tropicana nightclub.
 When Chicho could not go on the tour in Mexico in the late 1940s, he recommended Santamaría for the job.
 Mexico opened Santamaría up to the wider world beyond his island home.
 After returning from Mexico in 1950, Santamaría moved to New York City, where he became Tito Puente's conga player.
 In 1957 Mongo Santamaría joined Cal Tjader's Latin jazz combo.

-In 1959 Santamaría recorded "Afro Blue," the first jazz standard built upon a typical African 3:2 cross-rhythm, or hemiola.
+In 1959 Santamaría recorded his composition "Afro Blue," the first jazz standard built upon a typical African 3:2 cross-rhythm, or hemiola.
 The song begins with the bass repeatedly playing 6 cross-beats per each measure of 12/8, or 6 cross-beats per 4 main beats—6:4 (two cells of 3:2).
 The following example shows the original ostinato "Afro Blue" bass line.
 The slashed noteheads indicate the main beats (not bass notes), where you would normally tap your foot to "keep time."

-In 1960 Santamaría went to Havana, Cuba with Willie Bobo to record two albums "Mongo In Havana" and "Bembe y Nuestro Hombre En La Habana."
+In 1960 Santamaría went to Havana, Cuba with Willie Bobo to record two albums "Mongo in Havana" and "Bembe y Nuestro Hombre En La Habana".
 After recording, he returned to New York City to form the charanga orquestra La Sabrosa.

 In late 1962 Chick Corea had given notice and Santamaría needed a pianist to fill in for the upcoming weekend gigs.
 Herbie Hancock got the temporary job.
 Hancock recalls what happened the night that Santamaría discovered "Watermelon Man", the only tune of Santamaría's to reach the top of the pop charts:

 The sudden success of the song (which Mongo Santamaria recorded on December 17, 1962) propelled Santamaría into his niche of blending Afro-Cuban and African American music.
 Santamaría went on to record Cuban-flavored versions of popular music R&B and Motown songs.